-Grades:11-12Prerequisites:Teacher approval; Attendance rate of 85% or above from previous semesterCredit:0.50 credit of Electives
+Prerequisites: Teacher approval; Attendance rate of

+85% or above from previous semester

 Students will perform various duties to assist the teacher including making copies, sorting assignments, and helping students.
 This course is only graded as Pass/No Pass.
 Students are required to demonstrate and maintain 85% school attendance in order to enter the program and to receive a passing grade and credit upon completion of the program.